-I found and other parents say that dairy seems more volatile than other foods.
-Avoid a large glass of milk or bottle of formula right before driving or while you are in the car — especially if you know you’ll be in heavy traffic.
+I found, and other parents say, that dairy seems more volatile than other foods.
+Avoid a large glass of milk or bottle of formula right before driving or while you are in the car — especially if you know you’ll be in heavy traffic or on curved roads.

-Little snacks along the way help.
-If you can get your child to eat a peppermint like Altoids, which has real peppermint oil, ginger candy it sometimes can help.
 Three Lollis’ Lollipops for morning sickness might be worth a try, too.
 They come in a half dozen flavors, some of which your kids might prefer to the ginger or mint.
-Chewing gum is known to help if your child isn’t too small for it.
+Chewing gum is known to help if your child is old enough for it.

 3. Skirt traffic

 Avoid stop-and-go traffic if possible.
-That lurching motion is awful for people who get car sick (it’s even made me queasy from time to time).
+That lurching motion is awful for people who get car sick (it even makes me queasy from time to time).
 If you do get stuck in traffic, to go easy on the gas and breaks to avoid lurching and to creep along a bit more smoothly.

-Use the Map app on your Smart Phone to see where traffic is slow or stuck and find alternative routes.
+Use Waze, Google Maps or some similar app on your Smart Phone to see where traffic is slow and find alternative routes.

 4. Admire the view